python-cmd2/cmd2-plugin-template/README.md

 - [AppVeyor](https://www.appveyor.com/) and [TravisCI](https://travis-ci.com)
   run the tests on the various supported platforms

+This plugin template is all set up to use the same strategy.

+### Running unit tests

+Run `pytest` from the top level directory of your plugin to run all the unit tests.

+### Use tox to run unit tests in multiple versions of python

 AppVeyor and TravisCI offer free plans for open source projects.